isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    the IEEE 802.3 standard, and assumes this data-link-layer header format for all interfaces.
 Thus, Kea does not work on interfaces which use different data-link-layer header formats (e.g. Infiniband).

--  The DHCPv4 server does not verify that an assigned address is unused.
-   According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, the
-   allocating server should verify that an address is not used by sending an ICMP echo request.

 .. _dhcp4-srv-examples: